-|Size:||Sleeps up to 4, 2 bedrooms|
+|Size||Sleeps up to 4, 2 bedrooms|

 |Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||Pets welcome, No smoking at this property|

-|General:||Central heating, CD player, Satellite TV, Wi-fi available|
+|General||Central heating, CD player, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Single beds (2), Double beds (2), Cots (1), Dining seating for 4, Lounge seating for 4|
+|Furniture||Single beds (2), Double beds (2), Cots (1), Dining seats for 4, Lounge seats for 4|

 |Outdoors||Balcony or terrace, Shared garden, BBQ|

 The kitchen is fully equipped with ceramic electric hob and oven, fridge, microwave and toaster.
 There is a freezer and washing machine in the porch.
 The living area contains a 32" LCD colour television, DVD player, sound system and a variety of books, toys, games, CDs and DVDs.
 The recently refurbished wetroom comprises a heated vinyl floor, washbasin, toilet, electric shower, disabled seat and handrails.
 All electricity, towels and bedding are included in the tariff.